January’s guest speaker will be Houston City Councilman and Mayor Pro Tem Dave Martin! Please note the new start time and day!

-Social will begin at 11 a.m., followed by the meeting at 11:30 a.m.
-Lunch will be $19.00, payable at the door.
-As always, please RSVP to firstname.lastname@example.org if you plan to have lunch.
+Social will begin at 8 a.m., followed by the meeting at 8:30 a.m.
+Breakfast will be $20.00, payable at the door.
+As always, please RSVP to firstname.lastname@example.org if you plan to have breakfast.

 A proven business and government leader, Dave has a strong desire to ensure conservative principles are applied in City government.
 He has been influential in providing sound business and proven decision making skills to the council in dealing with notable issues facing Houston today.
 First elected in November 2012; public safety, fiscal responsibility and economic development have been and will continue to be cornerstone of Dave’s daily priorities.
 Additionally, he works hard to ensure exemplary constituent service to the residents of District E. During his second term in office, Dave has been appointed to serve as Chair of the Budget and Fiscal Affairs, Chair of the Budget and Fiscal Affairs Subcommittee on Debt Financing and Pensions, and a member of Economic Development; Ethics, Elections and Council Governance; and Transportation, Technology and Infrastructure.
 On January 2, 2020, Dave was nominated as Mayor Pro Tem by Mayor Sylvester Turner, which was confirmed by City Council Members.

 Born in New Orleans, Louisiana and a graduate of Louisiana State University, Dave serves as a Managing Director of Marsh & McLennan Companies, Inc. and previously worked for two large “Big Four” Accounting Firms, PricewaterhouseCoopers, LLP and Ernst & Young, LLP.

 Dave was elected to the Humble ISD Board of Trustees in 2004 and served as President, Board Finance Committee Chairman and Chairman of the Board Audit Committee.